Effective and Meaningful Leadership Evaluation Comments: Creating Leadership In-House

 Be Critical But Fair

 Do not shy away from being critical in your leadership reviews.
 Even more than employees, leaders must be presented with an accurate picture of their performance, for good or ill.
 However, do not let the need to be critical lead to feedback being callous, cold, or destructive.
 Feedback can be critical and yet still be supportive and constructive.

 Hold Them Accountable

 When it comes to leaders in your organization, accountability must be the hallmark of success.
 Hold your leaders accountable for making strides toward improvements on things noted during performance reviews.
-If they fail to make improvements, find out why, and then take the appropriate action.
+If they fail to make improvements, find out why and then take the appropriate action.

 Building a Stronger Organization

 With the leadership evaluation comments and review best practices discussed here, you should be better prepared to develop leaders in-house.
-That will empower succession planning and ensure that you always have the right talent in the most crucial places. eLeaP has the tools and resources you need to succeed.
+That will empower succession planning and ensure you always have the right talent in the most crucial places. eLeaP has the tools and resources you need to succeed.